a-sit-plus/wallet-issuing-backend/README.md

 `POST /revoke/pupilid` revokes a PupilId instance, by the pupil's `bpk` or `deviceId`.
 Clients are external services, and authenticated with an API key.

 `GET /revoke/devices?bpk={foo}` lists all devices for the pupil with `bpk`.
 Clients are external services, and authenticated with an API key.

+`GET /debug/initialize` shows a QR code that can be used by the Wallet App to get a nonce to use as the authentication token during the device binding process, only used for debug deployments.

+`GET /debug/credential/list` displays a list of issued credentials, only used for debug deployments.

+`GET /debug/credential/revoke?vcId={foo}` revokes a credential, only used for debug deployments.

+`GET /help/wallet` displays a help page if the user scans a debug initialization QR Code with a standard camera app (instead of the Wallet App).

+`GET /invite/verify` displays a help page if the user scans a QR code displayed by the Wallet App for verification with a standard camera app (instead of the Verifier App).

+// TODO Noch besser beschreiben, OpenAPI Spec dazu legen, Prozesse auch kurz

 ## Configuration